-Humjambo and Karibuni.
-Hongera, Wanafunzi wote, I’m learning a little Swahili.
+Hamjambo and Karibuni.
+Hongera, Wanafunzi wote.
+You see, I’m learning a little Swahili.

-What a remarkable day this is – and what a pleasure it is to be here.
+What a remarkable day this is, and what a joy it is to be here.

-I have always felt that there is a kind of magical feeling about a graduation ceremony.
-Think about it, all of you graduands.
-You have walked in here earlier today as students of the Aga Khan University.
+I know, too, what a special moment it is for all of you.
+I have always felt there is a certain magical feeling about a graduation ceremony.
+Think about it, all of you graduands!
+You walked in here earlier today as students of the Aga Khan University.
 And you will walk out of here a little later as graduates of the Aga Khan University – and distinguished AKU Alumni.
+Bravo!

 The degree or diploma that you receive today is something you will take with you for the rest of your lives.
 The education you have achieved here is something that no one can ever take away.

 We celebrate each of you graduands.
-And we also celebrate so many who have contributed to your success – your parents and your families, your friends and your colleagues, and those who have contributed to your University life – faculty, staff, donors and trustees, as well as community leaders.
+And we also celebrate so many who have contributed to your success: your parents and families, friends and colleagues, and those who have contributed to your University life – faculty, staff, donors, trustees, and community leaders.

-Like each of you personally, the University also remembers its heritage on a day like this.
+Like each of you personally, the University also remembers its heritage today.

-That heritage is rooted in the rich history of Islamic intellectual accomplishment, including the work of my own ancestors in ancient Cairo 1000 years ago, when they founded the Azhar University and the Dar-ul-ilm, the House of Knowledge.
-This story continued for several centuries, as Muslim centers of scholarship and culture involved and inspired people of many traditions and faith communities.
+That heritage is rooted in the rich history of Islamic intellectual accomplishment – including the work of my own ancestors in Cairo 1000 years ago, when they founded Al Azhar University and the Dar-ul-ilm, the House of Knowledge.
+This story continued for several centuries, as Muslim centers of culture involved and inspired people of many traditions and faith communities.
 A respect for diversity – a welcoming, cosmopolitan ethic – has been a hallmark of this heritage – an increasingly relevant legacy in the emerging “borderless” world that President Rasul has so aptly described.

 It was this intellectual heritage that inspired my grandfather, as Imam of the Ismaili Muslim community, to make education a top priority.
 In fact, he started the first Aga Khan School in Africa over 110 years ago in Bagamoyo, Tanzania.

-I well remember our early conversations – as early as 1975, to be exact!
-We asked a host of questions, and a host of wise people helped us address them.
-Harvard University developed our blue print.
-Our biggest question was whether a new university in Asia and Africa, in this day and age, could achieve sufficient levels of excellence – and be measured by world standards.
+I well remember our early conversations – as early as 1975, to be exact.
+We asked a host of questions, and a host of wise people responded.
+Harvard University, yes, my alma mater, developed our blue print.
+Our biggest question was whether a totally new university in Asia and Africa could achieve sufficient levels of excellence – measured by world standards.

 Well, we decided to try it.
-The Aga Khan University was founded in Karachi in 1983.
-It recently celebrated its 30th anniversary.
+The Aga Khan University was founded in Karachi in 1983 and it recently celebrated its 30th anniversary.
 And then, in the year 2000, we expanded into East Africa.

 Today, the Aga Khan University remains the only privately supported University with major academic programs on both the Asian and the African continents.

 Over a relatively short time span, we have extended our work into eight different countries.
-We created two degree or diploma programs in the 1980s, two more in the 1990s, and another 21 programs since the year 2000.
-Altogether, we have graduated over twelve thousand students – over 2000 in East Africa.
-And you will soon become the most recent.
+We created two degree or diploma programs in the 1980s, two more in the 1990s, and another 21 programs since 2000.
+Altogether, we have graduated over 12,000 students – over 2000 here in East Africa.
+And you will soon become the most recent!

-Altogether, in these 15 years, some 1900 nurses have been trained here – almost half of them earning Bachelor of Nursing degrees.
+Altogether some 1900 nurses have been trained here, almost half of them earning Bachelor of Nursing degrees.
 So have some 3000 teachers, including 250 with Masters of Education degrees.

-But the most important point is the multiplier effect that you can have as you pass along your skills and your standards.
-I think, for example, of programs which have trained almost 1000 head-teachers of secondary schools – just in the last year – a striking example of this powerful multiplier potential.
+But the most important point is the multiplier effect our graduates can have as you pass along your skills and your standards.
+I think, for example, of AKU programs which have trained almost 1000 head-teachers of secondary schools – in just one year – a striking example of this powerful multiplier potential.

-The quality of these programs has been endorsed not only by the World Health Organization, but by standard setters such as the UK College of Physicians and Surgeons and the US Joint Commission International.
+The quality of our programs has been endorsed by many standard setters, including the World Health Organization, the UK College of Physicians and Surgeons and the US Joint Commission International.
 But the best endorsement, by far, is the success of our graduates, when they take licensing exams, or apply to other schools, or go to work for new employers.

-In the end, however, our most important accomplishments are not measured by quantity but by quality.
-It’s not so much that twelve thousand people were educated at AKU, but rather that ONE person was educated here – and that this individual life-transforming story has happened now some twelve thousand times.
+In the end, however, our most important accomplishments are not measured by quantity, but by quality.
+It’s not so much that 12,000 people were educated at AKU, but rather that ONE person was educated here – and that this individual life-transforming story has happened – now some 12,000 times.

-By Civil Society I mean the array of institutions which are neither public, nor profit driven, but which are motivated by voluntary commitments and dedicated to the public good.
-They include, for example, institutions dedicated to culture, to public information, to the environment and to religious faith.
-And they include, very importantly, the fields of health and education – in which you are so centrally involved.
+By Civil Society I mean the array of institutions which are neither public, nor profit driven, but which are motivated by voluntary service and committed to the public good.
+They include, for example, institutions dedicated to cultural enrichment, to independent public information, to protecting the environment and to religious faith.
+And they include, very importantly, the fields of health and education in which you will make your mark.

 A healthy Civil Society is a meritocratic one, where ethics are honored, and excellence is valued.
 And the great question now confronting us in Africa is how rapidly the institutions of a healthy Civil Society can be established and reinforced.

-But this cannot happen, of course, without a significantly expanded corps of qualified health professionals.
+All this cannot happen, of course, without an expanded corps of qualified health professionals.
 And this is where you come in.
-Our commitment to this country in the years ahead is to educate an ever-growing number of medical specialists, nurses and other specialists – people like you – who can perform, consistently and impressively, at an international world level standard.
+Our commitment in the years ahead is to educate an ever-growing number of medical graduates – at the undergraduate and post-graduate levels – who can perform, consistently and impressively, at world standards of excellence.

-We have similar exciting goals throughout the East African region.
-As the President has said, we plan to open a new campus in Arusha in just four years.
-It will be home for our new Faculty of Arts and Sciences – plus two Professional Graduate Schools and a variety of other training and research facilities.
-We are also planning a new campus in Dar es Salaam for our Institute for Educational Development.
+We have similar exciting goals throughout East Africa.
+As the President noted, we will open a new campus in Arusha in 2019 – home for our new Faculty of Arts and Sciences.
+And we also plan a new campus in Dar es Salaam for our Institute for Educational Development.

-As the East African Community is built politically, so will AKU become increasingly regional.
-Meanwhile, we will continue to expand our inter-university partnerships – across the world – lending further global credibility to our work and to your proud credentials.
+As the East African Community builds politically, so will AKU become increasingly regional.
+Meanwhile, we will continue to expand our inter-university partnerships – across the world – lending further global credibility to our work, and to your credentials.

-This is a long list of new initiatives – but not an unrealistic one – any more than it was unrealistic to plan for an intercontinental University three decades ago.
-And let me emphasize that we see these various units as integrated parts of one University, working closely together – across academic disciplines and also across nations and continents – in our increasingly “borderless” world.
+This is a long list of initiatives, but not an unrealistic one, any more than it was unrealistic to plan for an intercontinental University three decades ago.
+Let me emphasize that we see these various units as integrated parts of one University, working closely together – across academic disciplines, across nations and across continents – in our increasingly “borderless” world.

-These developments also mean that AKU will continue to be a valuable reference point for you, with its Africa and Asia-specific research, and its Continuing Education opportunities.
-Even as the AKU story develops, so you can enhance your own relationship with the University.
+These developments also mean that AKU will continue to be a valuable reference point for you, as Alumni, with its Africa and Asia-specific research, and its Continuing Education opportunities.
+Even as the AKU story develops, so you can develop your relationship with AKU.

 Let me put you on notice.
 This is not a Farewell Ceremony.
 In fact, an event like this is often called a “Commencement”, since it marks the beginning of so many great new stories.
 We hope that you too will share your stories with us, in the days ahead.
-And we hope, that whenever possible, you will continue to be a part of the University’s story.
+And we hope that you will continue to be a part of the University’s story.